dvlab-research/Facelet_Bank/readme.md

 ## Contact

-Please feel free to email me <yingcong.ian.chen@gmail.com> if you have any question or suggestion.
+Please contact <yingcong.ian.chen@gmail.com> if you have any question or suggestion.